 Not all travel soccer is super competitive.
 It really varies by location.
 This was the situation for my kids when they played "travel soccer" in southern New Jersey.
-Many soccer "clubs" are really just made up of residents who lived in a town.

 In my own small town of about 9,000 people all the kids over the age of 7 travel to other towns for their youth soccer matches.
-My area in South Jersey is full of similar small towns that have their own soccer organization.
+The area in South Jersey is full of similar small towns that have their own soccer organization.
 Most of them offer the recreational style of kids soccer for only the youngest age groups.

 Kids over 7 years old travel for their soccer games because there aren't enough kids in each town to have an in-house recreational league in the older age groups.